adelarja/space_weather/docs/source/doc1.rst

 when this method is applied to the magnetic field  B, the mean quadratic deviation in a generic direction n is:

 where B^k corresponds to each element k of the  magnetic field series.
 The field mean value is.

-The MV method finds the direction where sigma_n^2 is minimum under the constraint
-|n|=1.
-The Lagrange multipliers variational method can be used in this determination.
-lambda is the Lagrange multiplier in the following system of equations:

 where i=1,2,3 corresponds to the 3 components of n.
-After applying Eq.(3), the resulting set of three equations can be written in matrix form as:
+After applying Eq.(3), the resulting set of three equations can be written in matrix form as: where

-where

 The indexes {i,j} represent the field components.
 The matrix mij is symmetric with real eigenvalues lambda1, lambda2 and lambda3 and  orthogonal eigenvectors (Xmv,  Ymv, Zmv), which represent the directions of minimum, maximum and  intermediate